Fire in Tarifa closes the N-340 with several homes evacuated

 A FIRE which has broken out in the Cadiz municipality of Tarifa has forced the N-340 road to be closed and several houses to be evacuated

-A fire that has broken out in the Cadiz municipality of Tarifa has caused the authorities to close off the N-340 road, due to the dense smoke blowing across that prohibits visibility, and the blaze is so intense that it has been necessary to evacuate four houses, containing twelve people, from the lower part of the pedestrian nucleus of the Cuarton Bajo neighbourhood.
+A fire that has broken out in the Cadiz municipality of Tarifa has caused the authorities to close off the N-340 road, due to the dense smoke blowing across that prohibits visibility, and the blaze is so intense that up until around 10pm, it has been necessary to evacuate 85 people from six areas, including thirteen homes and five farmhouses, from the lower part of the pedestrian nucleus of the Cuarton Bajo neighbourhood, as well as the Guadalmesi and Cerro del Tambor districts.

 Reports from the Guardia Civil are that the road has been reopened between Km 91.800 and 91.200, but how long it can remain open will depend on the spread of the fire, and the amount of smoke given off across the road.